 2. Rattle at end of tail?
 Yes, go to step three; No, go to step four.

-3. Large body size/length with small scales on top of head and dark markings on back that may be "chevron-shaped" = Timber Rattlesnake (Crotalus horridus) found in the southern third of Indiana.
-"Front-fanged Venomous;" Small body size/length with large scales on top of head = Eastern Massasauga Rattlesnake (Sistrurus catenatus catenatus) found in northern third of Indiana.
+3. Large body size/length with small scales on top of the head and dark markings on the back that may be "chevron-shaped" = Timber Rattlesnake (Crotalus horridus) found in the southern third of Indiana.
+"Front-fanged Venomous;" Small body size/length with large scales on top of head = Eastern Massasauga Rattlesnake (Sistrurus catenatus catenatus) found in the northern third of Indiana.
 "Front-fanged Venomous."

 4. Bottom of "eye band" extends from middle of eye and curves around to corner of jaw with a copper-colored body = Northern Copperhead (Agkistrodon contortrix mokasen) found in southern Indiana.
 "Front-fanged Venomous."
 Bottom of "eye band" runs just below eye and goes straight to corner of jaw with a dark-colored body (may appear blackish) = Western Cottonmouth (Agkistrodon piscivorus leucostoma) found only in Dubois and Harrison counties.
 "Front-fanged Venomous."

 5. Single stripe down middle of back with or without a single row of side stripes?
 Yes, go to step six; No, go to step 16.

 6. Dull-colored (tan/blue/red) back stripe = go to step seven; Bright-colored (orange/yellow/white) back stripe = go to step ten.